CMIRB-benchmark/CMIRB/README.md

 </h4>

 ## Description
 CMIRB (Chinese Medical Information Retrieval Benchmark) is a specialized multi-task dataset designed specifically for medical information retrieval.
 It consists of data collected from various medical online websites, encompassing 5 tasks and 10 datasets, and has practical application scenarios.
+The data is available at [CMIRB](https://huggingface.co/CMIRB).

 <p align="center">
   <img src="docs/images/bench.jpg" alt="CMIRB" width="600"/>